 Instead, use all your frugal habits and smart money management techniques to save where it makes sense to you and spend, debt-free, on your priorities.

-There’s enough stress in modern living without adding an extra financial burden that ends up making your life worse, not better.
+There’s enough stress in modern living without adding an extra financial burden that ends up making your life worse.

 Being frugal is about making a better life for yourself, your family and the wider community.
 It is not a destination in itself, it’s just the journey – the means to a happier, thriving life.